ryan19f/Context-Monitoring-App-2K25/README.md

 Finally, it’s about **human-centered design and feedback**.
 The bHealthy suite shows that mobile computing involves creating interventions that actually help people change behavior or improve wellness, not just recording data.

 So my view has changed: mobile computing is about designing full **end-to-end systems** that combine sensing, modeling, privacy, usability, and feedback.
-It’s much bigger than just app development — it’s about creating intelligent, adaptive
+It’s much bigger than just app development — it’s about creating intelligent, adaptive , and context-aware experiences.